 Bridge In the context of wireless applications, a bridge is a network component that transfers LAN (Ethernet) frames to the WLAN (Wi-Fi) media and vice-versa.
-When the WLAN is in infrastructure mode, the term "bridge" is used for the client of the AP, though, technically, the AP is also a bridge.
+When the WLAN is in infrastructure mode, the term "bridge" is used for the client of the AP, though, technically, the so on.

+AP is also a bridge.

 In the broader context of networking, a bridge transfers layer 2 frames from one physical interface to another, without resorting to level 3 routing.
-For example, an Ethernet switch is a hardware bridge, and the products include a software bridge between their various interfaces such as Ethernet, multiple WLAN clients or APs, mesh, and so on.
+For example, an Ethernet switch is a hardware bridge, and the products include a software bridge between their various interfaces such as Ethernet, multiple WLAN clients or APs, mesh, and thereof.

-BSSID BSS identifier, usually the MAC address of the AP or a derivation thereof.
+BSSID BSS identifier, usually the MAC address of the AP or a derivation

-GNSS Global Navigation Satellite System, one of GPS (US), GLONASS (russian), Galileo is responsible for the delivery of packets to the correct target computer.
+GNSS Global Navigation Satellite System, one of GPS (US), GLONASS stack which is responsible for the delivery of packets to the correct target computer.
 IPv4 uses 32 bits sized addresses like "192.168.1.1".

-(European) or BeiDou (Chinese).
+(russian), Galileo (European) or BeiDou (Chinese).

-IPv4 Internet Protocol version 4, a network layer in the TCP/IP protocol stack which
+IPv4 Internet Protocol version 4, a network layer in the TCP/IP protocol use MAC (OSI layer 2) addresses to communicate with each other.

-LAN Local Area Network, a part of a network where devices can directly use MAC
+LAN Local Area Network, a part of a network where devices can directly radio waves in 802.11n.